Osteoarthritis treatment on your plate

 - omega-3-fortified eggs

-Bioflavonoids such quercetin and anthocyanidins are both forms of antioxidants.
-The anti-inflammatory effects of quercetin may be similar to those of nonsteroidal anti-inflammatory medications (such as aspirin and ibuprofen).
+Bioflavonoids such as quercetin and anthocyanidins are both forms of antioxidants.
+The anti-inflammatory effects of quercetin may be similar to those of nonsteroidal anti-inflammatory medications (NSAIDs) such as aspirin (Bayer) and ibuprofen (Advil, Midol).
 Good sources of quercetin include:

 - cherry tomatoes